-33.3 Overall Trophies
+33.2 Overall Trophies

-33.3.1 Individual 1st, 2nd and, if three or more competitors flew, 3rd place trophies will be awarded to category winners at all sanctioned contests.
+33.2.1 Individual 1st, 2nd and 3rd place trophies will be awarded to category winners at all sanctioned contests.

-33.4 Flight Medals (aka "Clinkies")
+33.3 Flight Medals (aka "Clinkies")

-33.4.1 Individual 1st, 2nd and 3rd place medals for each Program (Known, Free, and Unknown) may be awarded at the option of the Contest organizers.
+33.3.1 Individual 1st, 2nd and 3rd place medals for each Program (Known, Free, and Unknown) may be awarded at the option of the Contest organizers.

-33.5 Prize Money
+33.4 Prize Money

-33.5.1 Prize money may be awarded at the discretion of Contest organizers.
+33.4.1 Prize money may be awarded at the discretion of Contest organizers.

-33.6 Best First Time Sportsman Award
+33.5 Best First Time Sportsman Award

-33.6.1 The highest-ranking first-time Sportsman competitor will be recognized with a separate award.
+33.5.1 The highest-ranking first-time Sportsman competitor will be recognized with a separate award.

-33.7 Other Awards
+33.6 Other Awards

-33.7.1 Awards for other special categories, as currently defined and recognized by the IAC, will be presented, as appropriate.
+33.6.1 Awards for other special categories, as currently defined and recognized by the IAC, will be presented, as appropriate.

-33.8 Chapter Team Trophy
+33.7 Chapter Team Trophy

-- 33.8.1 Chapter Team Trophies may optionally be awarded at all IAC sanctioned contests. - 33.8.2 The Chapter Team Trophy will be presented to the IAC Chapter whose top three members, regardless of category, achieve the highest average percentage score. - 33.8.3 All Programs flown at the completion of the contest will be counted, with the exception of the Four Minute Freestyle. - 33.8.4 In the event of a tie, those Chapters' next highest placing competitor's scores will be used. - 33.8.5 Any perpetual trophy will be retained by the winning chapter for one year.
+- 33.7.1 Chapter Team Trophies may optionally be awarded at all IAC sanctioned contests. - The Chapter Team Trophy will be presented to the IAC Chapter whose top three members, regardless of category, achieve the highest average percentage score. - 33.7.3 All Programs flown at the completion of the contest will be counted, with the exception of the Four Minute Freestyle. - 33.7.4 In the event of a tie, those Chapters' next highest placing competitor's scores will be used. - 33.7.5 Any perpetual trophy will be retained by the winning chapter for one year.